2 TBSP coconut oil

 ~ A 3 & 1/2 quart pot works well for this.

-~ When I double the recipe, I use a 5 & 1/2 quart pot.
-It’s almost silly not to double this and stick one whole batch in the freezer for a busy day.
+~ When I double or triple the recipe, I use a 5 & 1/2 quart pot.
+It’s almost silly not to double this and stick a bunch in the freezer for a busy day.
 Food for thought…. =)

 Dairy Free, Gluten Free, Egg Free, Nut Free, Sugar Free, Grain Free,